Space Patrol (1950 TV series): Broadcast

 The Space Patrol television show began broadcasting March 9, 1950, as a Monday-through-Friday 15-minute show on the American Broadcasting Company (ABC) owned-and-operated Los Angeles station, KECA (now KABC-TV).
 On December 30, 1950, ABC added a half-hour version of the program to its Saturday schedule.
 It became an overnight sensation, and the new weekly show and the 15-minute shows continued concurrently on a local basis.
 It was seen via kinescope syndication in other cities.
 A 1953 30-minute episode was the subject of the first U.S. experimental 3D television broadcast on April 29 in Los Angeles on KECA (since renamed KECA-TV).

 The series made history by being the first regular live West Coast morning network program beamed to the East Coast.
-At the time, it took an intricate network of cable and relay stations to accomplish this enormous task.
+At the time, it took an intricate network of cable and relay stations to accomplish this task.

 The ABC television Space Patrol broadcasts became one of the nation's first mass media phenomena, and an ABC radio companion series was developed.
 The radio program was also popular and ran from September 18, 1950 until March 19, 1955 producing 129 thirty-minute episodes.

 The televised Space Patrol aired continuously until July 2, 1954; after a short break, it reappeared on September 4, 1954, before finally disappearing from the air on February 26, 1955.
 210 half-hour shows and close to 900 15-minute shows were made over Space Patrols 5-year run.
 The sponsors included Purina/Ralston and Nestles.

 Despite the American series being nearly a decade old, when a similarly themed UK children's puppet series also titled Space Patrol was syndicated to America in the early 1960s, it had to be retitled Planet Patrol so as to avoid confusion.